danma23/suggestgrid-net/API.md

 Get actions.
 Defaut responses will be paged by 10 actios each.
 Type, user id, item id, or older than parameters could be provided.
+The intersection of the provided parameters will be returned.